 By definition, a conventional loan is any mortgage that’s not guaranteed or insured by the federal government.
 Conventional loans can be either “conforming” or “non-conforming”, although conventional loan requirements generally refer to the set of mortgage guidelines that ‘conform’ to the government sponsored enterprises (GSE’s) like Fannie Mae or Freddie Mac.
 Hence, when you hear someone talking about ‘conventional loans’, ‘conforming loans’ or ‘conventional conforming loans’, they’re likely referring to the same thing.
 Read More

 Once you’ve contacted your lender to apply for a mortgage, they will request certain documentation from you to verify to insure you meet the loan requirements for the program.
-Documentation that’s commonly required includes the following: Read More
+The mortgage loan checklist for documentation is fairly consistent no matter where you apply.
+Read More

 Even though we’re well into a new year, it’s not too late to think about your situation and set new financial goals for the coming year.
 If you own a home, there are quite a few things you might consider doing to improve your situation.
 Read More